Brighton Voice: History

 Sales were highest at Infinity Foods Workers Co-operative, a whole foods shop that exists to this day, and on the University of Sussex campus but circulation amongst the ordinary citizens of Brighton and Hove was relatively patchy, despite street sales by members of the collective.
 Unsurprisingly it spoke mainly to the already committed.
 Circulation of the Voice never reached 2000, and sales over its lifetime averaged around 1000.
 The first issue was sold for 4 New Pence in 1973 (it was launched soon after decimalisation), rising, in two decades of high inflation, to 30 pence by the time of the final issue.

 Unlike some other alternative newspapers in the UK the Voice received an insignificant proportion of its income from paid advertising.
 Also unlike some similar newspapers it received no outside support.
-While other papers received small subsidies from their local councils it would, as Aubrey et al point out, have been inconceivable for the Voice to be subsidised by the then Conservative-controlled Brighton Council, which it regularly attacked.
+While other papers received small subsidies from their local councils it would, as Aubrey et al pointed out, have been inconceivable for the Voice to be subsidised by the then Conservative-controlled Brighton Council, which it regularly attacked.
 Revenue was primarily generated from sales and the more affluent members of the collective inevitably provided some support.

 Towards the end of its life the number of people working on the paper declined.
 By then a DTP system was being used and fewer people were needed to produce the paper.
 However, the lack of new blood coming in meant that enthusiasm dwindled.
 By Issue 125 there were only three people working on it and, eventually, it quietly died.